OpenScienceLabs/opensciencelabs.github.io/content/programs/internship/index.md

 Below is a list of projects currently available for the Internship Program:

+To apply for the internship program fill out the [form](https://github.com/OpenScienceLabs/request-forms/issues/new?&title=Internship+Apply+YOUR+NAME+HERE&labels=internship&template=en-internship.yaml)

 | Repository Name                    | Description                                          |
 | ---------------------------------- | ---------------------------------------------------- |
 | conda-forge-warning                | A panel that shows packages from conda-forge with no maintenance activities  |